-- Work with our partners across the system to ensure that the current and future health workforce are equipped with the right knowledge, skills and behaviours to be able to meet the challenges of the climate emergency, e.g. identify the competencies needed by the workforce to deliver this agenda, building on the FPH Functions and Standards of a Public Health System (Appendix B), WHO-ASPHER Competency Framework for Public Health (Appendix C) and ASPHER Climate and Health Competencies for Public Health Professionals in Europe (Appendix D). - Ensure that employers are putting climate change into the workforce's job roles and to consult with the workforce on the skills needed to be able to deliver this, e.g. develop template job descriptions which include climate change
+- Work with our partners across the system to ensure that the current and future health workforce are equipped with the right knowledge, skills and behaviours to be able to meet the challenges of the climate emergency, e.g. identify the competencies needed by the workforce to deliver this agenda, building on the FPH Functions and Standards of a Public Health System (Appendix A), WHO-ASPHER Competency Framework for Public Health (Appendix B) and ASPHER Climate and Health Competencies for Public Health Professionals in Europe (Appendix C). - Ensure that employers are putting climate change into the workforce's job roles and to consult with the workforce on the skills needed to be able to deliver this, e.g., develop template job descriptions which include climate change. - Support leadership locally to enable public health professionals to engage with their communities on advocating for action on climate and health concerns.

-Standards
+3. Standards